 - Put the sliced banana heart in a bowl and add rock salt.
 Open the slices with your fingers as you squeeze them with the salt.
 Squeeze them hard to send away the sap.
 When they are all open, rinse very well with cold water under the tap.
 Squeeze out excess water.

 - Warm up a saucepan with extra virgin olive oil.
-When it's hot, put garlic & onion.
-After about 2 minutes, add pork.
-Saute' until they become golden.
+When it's hot, put the chili, garlic & onion.
+After about 2 minutes, add the pork.
+Sautè until they become golden.

-- Add banana heart.
-Saute' for 3 minutes then add vegetable broth.
+- Add the banana heart.
+Sautè for 3 minutes then add the vegetable broth.
 Let it boil.

-- Pour coconut milk.
-Cook for 10 minutes or until banana heart is tender.
+- Pour the coconut milk.
+Cook for 10 minutes or until the banana heart is tender.